groundzero848/my-k8s-playground/README.md

-# vagrant
+# my-k8s-playground

-Started on an Ubuntu 20.04 server build.
+Using vagrant and virtualbox on an ubuntu 20.04 micropc to build up a test k8s environment.
+I'm a n00b to vagrant and will keep this as simple as possible as my time to be spent on k8s, not the underlying infrastructure.

 Installed virtual box and vagrant: